themosis/documentation/views.md

 There is no limitation to the number of sub-folders you want to use in order to organize your views.

 > Important, if you have multiple view directories shared between your theme and plugins, the view API will use the first view file it found.
 Meaning that if a plugin has a view stored exactly with the same relative path from its view directory, you may get inappropriate rendering.
 It is recommended to store plugin views with a higher folder hierarchy.
-For example, use your company TLD + Domain Name + Plugin Name as sub-directories names to avoid conflicts.
+For example, use your company TLD + Domain Name + Plugin Name as subdirectories names to avoid conflicts.

 Passing data
 ------------